 Painting on the road is quite different from painting in the comforts of a home studio, and I’m still getting used to it.
 When I set my studio up outside, I have to contend with weather, fluctuating temperatures, and the movement of the sun, and wind, and that’s just a start.
 There’s also the occasional insect that gets stuck in the wet paint, along with pine needles and other tree debris.
 Once I had to pack up early due to wildfire ash raining down on everything.
 It’s all a fun challenge, though.

-I’ve been playing around with new styles and paint techniques to create whimsical landscapes and cloudscapes.
-Much like my former portraits, these new paintings have turned into caricatures of the landscapes rather than realistic likenesses.
+I’ve been playing around with new styles and painting techniques to create whimsical landscapes and cloudscapes.
+Much like my former portraits, these new paintings have turned into caricatures of landscapes rather than realistic likenesses.

-These new paintings are available to purchase on my Etsy Shop.
-They’re small, lightweight, easy to hang, easy to mail, and make perfect gifts if you’re looking for something unique for the holidays.
-You can see some of the recent paintings in the images below, and also on my art page: lisabussett.com/artworks
+These new paintings are small, lightweight, easy to hang, easy to mail, and make perfect gifts if you’re looking for something unique for the holidays.
+You can see some of the recent paintings in the images below, and find paintings currently available to purchase at lisabussett.com/artworks.

 Let me know what you think!